 I’m not going to get into a health argument for tofu since My Darling Vegan is not a health food blog, but I do 100% stand behind tofu and I think you should too!

 Types of Tofu

-Both silken and regular tofu come in soft, medium, firm, and extra firm textures.
-Make sure to stick to the recipe guidelines when choosing the correct tofu as these all have a huge impact of the overall texture of the recipe itself.
+Pro Tip: Both silken and regular tofu come in soft, medium, firm, and extra firm textures.
+Make sure to stick to the recipe guidelines when choosing the correct tofu as these all have a huge impact on the overall texture of the recipe.